StuartCox3107/iGrow/README.md

 **index.html**

-The below items are in base.html and apply to all pages
+The below items are in base.html and apply to all pages.
+Appearance cross referenced against site features section above

 - Tested the logo on the navbar to check that index.html is rendered
 - Tested the logo on the mobile side navber to check that index.html is rendered